Diamondbacks vs. Giants Player Props Betting Odds

-Sportsbooks have set player props for Thairo Estrada, Christian Walker and others when the San Francisco Giants visit the Arizona Diamondbacks at Chase Field on Friday at 9:40 PM ET.
+Thairo Estrada and Christian Walker are among the players with prop bets on the table when the San Francisco Giants and the Arizona Diamondbacks play at Chase Field on Saturday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with DraftKings!